-Simon was born in Halifax, West Yorkshire in 1965 and showed a keen interest in music from an early age.
-He began learning to play the piano accordion shortly before his sixth birthday and continued with that instrument for eleven years, winning several competitions along the way.
-When he was ten, his parents purchased a small electronic organ.
-After initially teaching himself to play it, he commenced formal studies with a local teacher, Michael Woodhead, who gave him extensive tuition in classical organ and piano.
+Simon was born in Halifax and showed a keen interest in music from an early age.
+He began learning to play the piano accordion when he was six and continued with that instrument for 11 years, winning several competitions along the way.
+When he was 10, his parents purchased a small electronic organ.
+After initially teaching himself to play it, he began formal studies with Michael Woodhead, who also gave him tuition in classical organ and piano.

-He combines his concert and recording activities with work for the Cinema Organ Society and a full-time career in corporate banking, based in London.
+He combines his performing and recording activities with work for the Cinema Organ Society and a full-time career in finance, based in London.